 |

-General: Coville's Lipferns (Cheilanthes covillei) are small ferns that grow in dry places.
-The leave blades are dissected into small, bead-like leaflets that are shiny green above and scaly brown under.
+General: Coville's Lipferns (Cheilanthes covillei) are small ferns that grow in dry, rocky places with shade.
+The leaf blades are dissected into small, bead-like leaflets that are shiny green above and scaly brown under.

 Coville's Lipfern is an uncommon component of desert vegetation communities in rocky areas on dry hillsides in the Lower

 Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.
-This fern usually is found in dry, shady places in rock crevices and under boulders on open, rocky hillsides in the full sun.
+This fern usually is found in dry, shady places in rock crevices or under boulders on open, rocky hillsides.
 This fern is not usually associated with water.

 Family: Brake (Pteridaceae). |